Services Contacts Free Consultation via WhatsApp

 Over years of working with educational documents, we have encountered hundreds of cases where clients lost time and money due to typical mistakes.
 Most of these mistakes can be prevented.

-Mistake 1: Incomplete document package Many applicants bring only the diploma, forgetting about the transcript with grades.
+Mistake 1: Incomplete document package.
+Many applicants bring only the diploma, forgetting about the transcript with grades.
 As a result, they have to return and submit documents again.
-Solution: always apostille the diploma and transcript simultaneously.
+Solution: always submit the diploma and transcript together.

-Mistake 2: Diploma not entered in FRDO If the diploma is not found in the Federal Register, the apostilling procedure is delayed by weeks.
-Solution: check the presence of data in FRDO before submitting documents.
+Mistake 2: Diploma not entered in FRDO.
+If the diploma is not found in the Federal Register, the apostilling procedure is delayed by weeks due to the need for archive requests.
+Solution: check the presence of data in FRDO before submitting documents on the Rosobrnadzor website.

-Mistake 3: Data discrepancy A typo in the surname, name change after marriage, mismatch of passport data — all these are reasons for refusal.
-Solution: if the surname has changed, provide a marriage certificate or other confirming document.
+Mistake 3: Data discrepancy.
+A typo in the surname, a name change after marriage, a mismatch of passport data — all these are reasons for refusal.
+Solution: if the surname has changed, provide a marriage certificate or other confirming document with an apostille.

-Mistake 5: Ignoring destination country requirements Some countries require additional procedures: declaration of diploma value (Italy), sworn translation (Germany, Spain), evaluation through specialized agencies (USA, Canada).
-Solution: before starting processing, clarify the full list of requirements.
+Mistake 5: Ignoring destination country requirements.
+Some countries require additional procedures: declaration of diploma value or CIMEA attestation (Italy), sworn translation (Germany, Spain), evaluation through specialized agencies (USA, Canada).
+Solution: before starting the process, clarify the full list of requirements with the receiving institution.

 Frequently asked questions

-Can I put an apostille on a diploma copy?
+Can I put an apostille on a copy of a diploma?

 Yes, an apostille can be placed on a notarized copy of a diploma.
 However, not all countries accept apostilled copies — some require an apostille exclusively on the original.
 Check the requirements at the consulate of the destination country.
 If you plan to use the diploma in several countries, we recommend apostilling the original — from it you can make any number of notarized copies.